-I read somewhere that New Zealand boasts more bookshops per capita than any other country in the world.
-Maybe that was true years ago, but it seems to me that every time I turn around another bookshop has closed.
+I once read somewhere that New Zealand boasts more bookshops per capita than any other country in the world.
+Maybe that was true years ago, but it seems to me now that every time I turn around another bookshop has closed.
 My favourite bookshop was turned into a burger joint.
 This saddens me greatly, but I’m wilfully contributing to the problem.

 You see, I love books.
 I hoard them.
 It’s my dream to have every spare inch of wall in my bedroom covered in them, and I’m well on the way to that.
 I have six bookshelves in my room and all are full, as is the floor space between them.
 I can’t resist – I see a bargain bin full of five-dollar books, I’m diving through it like a hobo through a dumpster.

 But I rarely go into a bookshop and buy a new book.
-This isn’t just because I prefer the smell and feel of old books, (in fact I enjoy the smell and feel of new books nearly as much,) but simply because new books in New Zealand are so damned expensive!
+This isn’t just because I prefer the smell and feel of old books, (in fact I enjoy the smell and feel of new books just as much,) but simply because new books in New Zealand are so damned expensive!
 Thirty dollars for a paperback; fifty for a hardback.

 So I order all my new books off the internet, and more and more smart people are doing the same.
 Thus we are killing the thing we love.

 It was quite a wonderful place, specialising in rare and second-hand books, and I’m really glad we found it.
-Unfortunately, it isn’t in a very convenient place to return to, being so far out of the way.
+Unfortunately, it wasn’t in a very convenient place to return to, being so far out of the way.
 Of course, I made a purchase or three.
 Second-hand bookshops are enchanting places if you can find them, and it’s getting harder every day.

 Soon there’ll be only one chain of bookstores left, and only selling expensive best-sellers.